lumen/getlumen.org/_posts/2021-01-05-weekly-update.md

 ---
 layout: post
-title: Weekly update up to 2021-01-05
+title: Partial update up to 2021-01-05
 ---

-Any editor's notes goes here.

-## Heading to group changes under

-Short paragraph about what the change is supposed to achieve

-- optional bulleted list of things done in this area for this period, if needed
+This covers some of the work on the Lumen project.
+Returning from the holidays has us all a bit scattered.
+So while we haven't summarized all the work we'll put out what information we have for now.

 ## Commits